Alexa Discovery Objects

 Semantics object example

-The following is an example of a semantics object in the discover response for a device that implements the RangeController
+The following example shows a Semantics object for a device that implements the RangeController interface.

 {